The Futility of SITE Centers Corp. (NYSE:SITC)'s Fundamentals

 Is the stock of SITC attractive?

-In related news, Director, AHERN TERRANCE R sold 28,693 shares of the company’s stock in a transaction that recorded on May 07.
-The sale was performed at an average price of 14.82, for a total value of 425,227.
-As the sale deal closes, the Director, AHERN TERRANCE R now sold 65,907 shares of the company’s stock, valued at 959,085.
-Also, EVP, CFO & Treasurer, Fennerty Conor sold 23,717 shares of the company’s stock in a deal that was recorded on May 05.
-The shares were price at an average price of 14.58 per share, with a total market value of 345,794.
-Following this completion of acquisition, the Director, Otto Alexander now holds 8,500,000 shares of the company’s stock, valued at 122,697,500.
+In related news, Director, AHERN TERRANCE R sold 25,200 shares of the company’s stock in a transaction that recorded on May 14.
+The sale was performed at an average price of 14.59, for a total value of 367,557.
+As the sale deal closes, the Director, AHERN TERRANCE R now sold 10,000 shares of the company’s stock, valued at 142,852.
+Also, Director, AHERN TERRANCE R sold 39,700 shares of the company’s stock in a deal that was recorded on May 10.
+The shares were price at an average price of 14.82 per share, with a total market value of 588,429.
+Following this completion of acquisition, the Director, AHERN TERRANCE R now holds 28,693 shares of the company’s stock, valued at 425,227.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 11.20%.

 4 out of 14 analysts covering the stock have rated it a Buy, while 9 have maintained a Hold recommendation on SITE Centers Corp..
 0 analysts has assigned a Sell rating on the SITC stock.
 The 12-month mean consensus price target for the company’s shares has been set at $15.50.